 Ophannim Eye is an novel epic about the goings on of angels from before the Beginning through the Great White Throne Judgment.
 The timeline observes the relationships and conflicts among angels in Heaven before Creation, in several Bible stories, and in later events of history, all retold from a Biblically cohesive perspective of the angels.

-Crossroads is a playwrite explaining different perspectives in the Body of Christ.
+At the Crossroads is a playwrite explaining different perspectives in the Body of Christ.
 This came after years and miles of diverse and in-depth encounters with people from all corners of the Body of Christ in their various cultures and denominations.
-At the Day of Bapticost is the first installment and focuses on denominational reconciliation.
-At the Way and Churchianity is the sequel where a young pastor converses with Bible characters Paul and John, and different archetypal leaders in the Body of Christ, including inspiration from Mike Bickle, Bill Hybels, Watchman Nee, and wealthy Christian businessman and donor.
+Bapticost at the Crossroads is the first installment and focuses on denominational reconciliation.
+Churchianity at the Crossroads is the sequel where a young pastor converses with Bible characters Paul and John, and different archetypal leaders in the Body of Christ, including inspiration from Mike Bickle, Bill Hybels, Watchman Nee, and wealthy Christian businessman and donor.

 Mere Theology is a Systematic Theology book, both academic and readable.
 Any Christian seeking to understand in-depth Christian teaching could benefit from this book.